20minutes/serverless-github-check/README.md

 ![Example](https://user-images.githubusercontent.com/62333/48354163-48c02b00-e691-11e8-8d00-38d25c284d89.png)

-## Use Case
+## Use Cases

+We have two lambdas:
-It validates GitHub Pull Requests against some specifications:
+- **specification**: It validates GitHub Pull Requests against some specifications:
     - `body` should be at least 8 characters long
     - `title` should be at least 8 characters long
+- **label**: It check if there is a blocking label in the GitHub Pull Request
+    - if one blocking label (default: `Work In Progress`, `Waiting For Change`, `Waiting For Travis`) is found, PR is blocked
+    - if no labels are defined in the PR, PR is blocked
+    - if no blocking labels are defined, PR is validated

 ## Prerequisites